shubhamsakhuja/Social-Media-Analytics-Using-Cloud-Service/README.md

 @Vinshon - Created CouchDB Cluster and connected nodes to SHUBHAM-VM2 and SHUBHAM-VM3 (Manually, not via Ansible), currently working on MapReduce.

-@Sindhusha - Removed Duplicate Tweets from twitter.json (provided initially) that has data as of perth, we processed the just to check if it's working(functionality) and trying working on Front end using Flask.
+@Sindhusha - Removed Duplicate Tweets from twitter.json (provided initially) that has data as of perth, we processed the just to check if it's working(functionality) and helping with Front end development.

-@Haritha - Extracted the data from Twittter using Twitter API, creating the front end using Flask - HTML/CSS/Python
+@Harita - Extracted the data from Twitter using Twitter API and stored in CouchDB, Creating the front end using Flask - HTML/CSS/Python

-@Pan - Worked on the data extracted from Twitter API using Python scripts and filltered the data to remove duplicate tweets on the basis of Twitter ID's.
-He will be adding the twitter.json file data(extracted from Melbourne Research Cloud) and Aurin data that was extracted to couchDB.
+@Pan - Filtered the data to remove duplicate tweets on the basis of Twitter ID's and analysis of the tweets with regards to offence using Python.
+He will be adding the twitter.json file data(extracted from Melbourne Research Cloud) and Aurin data that was extracted to couchDB as well.

 Pending ?? ==> Analysis/Indivisual-Report/Video of the Project/Slides as